|Find A Doctor:||Online or call:1-800-247-9580|

 While Your Baby is in the Hospital

-It is strongly recommended that all newborns receive an injection of vitamin K, which is needed for blood clotting.
+The state of New Jersey requires that all newborns receive an injection of vitamin K, which is needed for blood clotting.
 Adults get most of their vitamin K from their diet, but babies have very little vitamin K in their bodies at birth.
 With low levels of vitamin K, some babies can have very severe bleeding – sometimes into the brain, causing significant brain damage or even death.
 Bleeding can occur up to 12 weeks after birth.

 Hepatitis B Vaccine

 Hepatitis B is a disease of the liver that is spread by contact with infected blood and body fluids.
 The hepatitis B vaccine, given to nearly all newborns after birth, prevents this disease.
 Additional doses are given before the age of 18 months.
 If newborns are exposed to hepatitis B before, during or after birth, both the vaccine and a special hepatitis B immune globulin dose are given within 12 hours of birth.
 The other two doses of the vaccine are also given before the age of 18 months.

 Hearing loss is one of the most common birth defects.
 Only 50 percent of babies born with a hearing loss have an identified risk factor.
 Hearing loss affects education, language, reading, writing and speech.
 Intervention at or before six months of age allows a child with impaired hearing to develop normal speech and language.

 The state of New Jersey requires that every newborn baby have a hearing test.
 This test will usually be done on the day of discharge or the day before.
 The audiology technician who performs the test will also ask about any family history of early childhood hearing loss and give you the results of the screening test.